rotty3000/osgi-config-aff/README.md

 g!
 ```

+## Logging

+The container contains the OSGi Log Service (1.4) with Logback & SLF4J API which is configured using a default `logback.xml` which can be overridden by a ConfigMap at `/app/log/logback.xml`.

-Here's a more thorough example using the sample files in the local `configs` directory and the `logback.xml` that turns up the configuration infra log levels.
+Here's a more thorough run example using the sample files in the local `configs` directory and the `logback.xml` that turns up the configuration infra log levels.

 ```bash
 docker run \